n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger.md

 - **Edited Message**: Triggers on a new version of a message that's known to the bot and was edited.
 - **Inline Query**: Triggers on a new incoming inline query.
 - **Message**: Triggers on a new incoming message of any kind, including text, photo, sticker, and so on.
-- **Poll Change**: Triggers when the poll state changes.
+- **Poll**: Triggers when the poll state changes.
 Bots receive updates about stopped polls and polls which are sent by the bot.
 - **Pre-Checkout Query**: Triggers on a new incoming pre-checkout query.
 This response contains full information about checkout.
 - **Shipping Query**: Triggers on a new incoming shipping query.
 Only for invoices with a flexible price.